LaunchCode-Education-Archived/liftoff-OLD/articles/camelcase/README.md

 There are four words in the given string.

 ## Break Down Complex Pieces into Smaller Pieces
 I want to hold my phrase in a list of the individual words.
-So I can first create an empty list.
+First, I will create an empty list.

 I will then need to create an empty string that will serve as a temporary container.

-We should be able to loop through the string by each individual character.
-We can check if the character is upper or lower case.
-If it's lower case add it to our temporary string.
+I should be able to loop through the string by each individual character.
+I can check if the character is upper or lower case.
+If it's lower case, add it to the temporary string.
 If it's upper case, add the temporary string to the list of words AND reset the temporary string to be the new uppercase character.

-Finally we sould be able to return the length of the list, which will represent th enumber of words in the original string.
+Finally I should be able to return the length of the list.
+This will represent the number of words in the original string.

 ## Psuedocode
 ```nohighlight